4.11.2013

 My brother and sister-in-law introduced me to Brett Dennen a while back and I've since then been listening to his albums and enjoying his music more and more every day.
 The other night I played this song (loudly) as I prepared dinner (with wine in hand) and as I listened to the lyrics it literally stopped me in my tracks.
 Although it was not the first time I had heard this song, it moved me for the first time.
 I listened to it over and over because in some small insignificant fashion I could relate to what he was saying even though I hadn't a clue as to what he was singing so passionately about.
 I didn't care.
 It didn't matter.
 It made me happy.
 It made me miss my parents.
 And think about where I am.
 What I've lost and what I have.
 It moved me.

-My heart fell on the floor
+When I heard the news, My heart fell on the floor

 I was on a plane on my way to Baltimore